Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 ### Scaling the Data

+For all models, a train test split of 80:20 was used before the data was scaled.

 After removing team_name, season, goals, and goals_conceded from the dataset the following were chosen for the X and y variables:

 |Variable Classification |Feature Name|